Cardiff School of Sport and Health Sciences>Courses>Nutrition for Sport and Exercise - MSc/PgD/PgC

 Accredited by:

 This course has been designed to meet the standards for professional Sports and Exercise Nutritionists as set by the Sports and Exercise Nutrition Register (SENr) professional body.
-SENr accreditation is planned for 2020.
-Graduates from a SENr accredited postgraduate course are eligible for direct entry to the Sports and Exercise Nutrition Register http://www.senr.org.uk/educationtraining/accredited-postgraduate-courses/
+We are applying for accreditation with the SENr during the 2024-25 academic year, and will know the outcome in July 2025.
+We have been advised by SENr that if accreditation is approved, that accreditation will apply to students already enrolled on the programme.
+Graduates from a SENr accredited postgraduate course are eligible for direct entry to the Sports and Exercise Nutrition Register www.senr.org.uk/educationtraining/accredited-postgraduate-courses/

 Tuition Fees and Financial Support: